alissaadams/CollectiveActionProblemSimulation/README.md

 U_{nb} = B - Y*ln(n_B + 1)
 $$

-    * B is the utilty that a nation gets for not building arms (like peace points)
+    * B is the utilty that a nation gets for not building arms (like peace points), a fixed value
     * G(n_b) is the cost function for not building arms shown below:

 $$